 Recognized as a forward thinker able to align stakeholders across organizational levels, lines of business, geographies and functions, Margaret develops both the human and technological assets of an organization to create successful teams and promote optimal quality to grow the organization.
 Margaret has an MBA in International Management and Finance from Thunderbird and a BBS in Accounting and Spanish from the University of Arizona.

-- Instructional method: Group-Webinar
+- Instructional method: Group-Internet-Based

-- Recommended CPE Credits: TBD
+- Recommended CPE Credits: 1.5 Credits in Communications & Marketing

 - Experience Level: none